Julia Kay Flowers passed away in Laredo, Texas on November 22, 2019, at the age of seventy-three.

 Thank you to all who have come out to show their love and support to the family and to celebrate the life of Julia.
 She will be deeply missed but forever remembered.
 Visitation will be held at Potts Chapel in Independence on Tuesday, November 26th with the family greeting friends from 5:00 pm to 7:00 pm.
 Funeral services will take place on Wednesday, November 27th at Potts Chapel at 10:00 am with interment immediately following at Mount Hope Cemetery.
 To leave the family a special message of condolence, please visit www.pottsfuneralhome.com.

-To plant a tree in memory of Julia Kay (Strickland) Flowers, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Julia Kay (Strickland) Flowers, please visit our floral store.